The alignment of galaxies at the Baryon Acoustic Oscillation scale: Modelling

-In general, the strength (or `bias') of alignment $C_1$ is constrained from observations \citep{Joachimi11,Blazek11,Singh15,Johnston18,Fortuna21}.
-We know from them that this constant is generally positive.
-In this context, this means that elliptical galaxies tend to point radially towards peaks in the density field. \citep{Camelio15} proposed a method for estimating $C_1$ using the stellar distribution function of elliptical galaxies.
+We will not cover blue/spiral galaxies in this work, to which different models are thought to apply, namely based on tidal torque theory \citep{Porciani02,Porciani02b,Codis15}.
+Instead, we will assume that there is at least a sample of elliptical galaxies for which the linear alignment model is applicable.
+This assumption is based in ample observational evidence.
+The strength (or `bias') of alignment $C_1$ is constrained from observations \citep{Joachimi11,Blazek11,Singh15,Johnston18,Fortuna21} to be generally positive.
+In this context, this means that elliptical galaxies tend to point their major axis towards peaks in the density field.
+The authors of \citep{Camelio15} proposed a method for estimating $C_1$ using the stellar distribution function of elliptical galaxies.
 Using this method, once again one expects that $C_1>0$.
 However, the predicted alignment seemed to fall short of the observed one.
 This could be a consequence of alignments of galaxies being built-up over time, rather than instantaneously reacting to the tidal field.
 For our purposes, it suffices to emphasise that the sign of $C_1$ is at least observationally constrained for elliptical galaxies that are the subject of our work.
 A completely analogous model and arguments would apply for halos as well, where $C_1$ is also known to be positive \citep{vanUitert17}.

 The most commonly measured statistic of galaxy intrinsic shapes is the projected correlation function of galaxy positions and the $+$ component of the shape, $w_{g+}(r_p)$, which is a function of the projected comoving separation between galaxies.
 At any given redshift, this is given by an integral along separation in comoving radial distance ($\Pi$) of the three-dimensional correlation of positions and shapes, $\xi_{g+}(r_p,\Pi,z)$: